GoogleCloudDataproc/flink-bigquery-connector/TROUBLESHOOT.md

 ### Records are not available in the BigQuery Table when checkpointing is disabled.
 - The connector relies on checkpoints for triggering writes to the BigQuery table.
-- It is important to enable checkpointing and configure the interval suitably to ensure smooth functioning of the connector.
+- It is important to enable checkpointing and configure the interval suitably.

 ### Problems related to unbounded reads
-- Users could be facing problems involving:
-    - Skipping of "completed" partitions.
-The connector is unable to re-read the partitions if it has read partitions with greater timestamp after the previous read.
-This is because the connector marks the partitions as "completed" and does not re-read them.
-- The connector team is working on improving the unbounded read and to provide improved functionality, previously supported unbounded read is going to be removed soon.
-Improved unbounded read would be provided soon.
+- Unbounded reads currently have limitations, and may not work as expected, so users should avoid using them for now.
+- It will be temporarily unavailable as we develop a significantly improved version.
+- Expect an enhanced feature in 2025!

 [//]: # (READ PROBLEMS)
+### Flink BigQuery Connector Fails to read record fields of type `RANGE`
+- The connector does not support reading from and writing to BigQuery's `RANGE` data type.

-### Flink Bigquery Connector Fails to read record fields of type `RECORD` and MODE `NULLABLE`
+### Flink BigQuery Connector Fails to read record fields of type `RECORD` and MODE `NULLABLE`
 - Reading a NULLABLE field of type `record` is not supported and throws an exception.
 - The read works fine when the record field has the value null.
 - The above failure is due to the inbuilt `org.apache.flink.formats.avro.typeutils.AvroSerializer`